advename/The-React-Library-guide/README.md

 React being a peer dependency, we expect the consuming application to provide the React installation.

-Lodash on the other hand is different.
+Lodash, on the other hand, is different.
 Do we expect the consuming application to have lodash installed, just like React?
 Not really.
 Do we need lodash to run the library?
 Definitely.
 Therefore, we have to move Lodash to the regular dependencies, ensuring it's added alongside the library.

 > If, two different libraries (A and B) depend on the same library C, and the first library (A) requires exactly version 2.4.1 of library C, while the other library (B) depends on 2.4.5, then both version of library C are installed in the respective library's `node_modules` directory, e.g., `node_modules/lib-a/node_modules/lib-c` and `node_modules/lib-b/node_modules/lib-c`.